mrmhodak/buildtest/What_is_buildtest.rst

 Building these software is a challnege and then figuring out how this software stack behaves due to system changes (OS release, kernel path, glibc, etc...).

 Application Testing is difficult.
-Commericial and open-source application typically provide test scripts such as **make test** or **ctest** that can test the software after building (**make**) step.
+Commercial and open-source application typically provide test scripts such as **make test** or **ctest** that can test the software after building (**make**) step.
 Unfortunately, these methods perform tests prior to installation so the ability to test software in production is not possible.
 One could try to change the